minio/docs/source/reference/minio-mc-admin/mc-admin-user.rst

 Clients *must* authenticate to the MinIO deployment with the access key and secret key associated to a user on the deployment.
 MinIO users constitute a key component in MinIO Identity and Access Management.

-To manage users who authenticate using a 3rd party IDP, use the :mc:`mc admin` commands for the appropriate provider:
+To manage users who authenticate using a 3rd party IDP, use the command for the appropriate provider:

-- For AD/LDAP, use :mc:`mc admin idp ldap`
+- For AD/LDAP, use :mc:`mc idp ldap`
-- For OpenID Connect (OIDC) compatible providers, use :mc:`mc admin idp openid`
+- For OpenID Connect (OIDC) compatible providers, use :mc:`mc idp openid`

-.. admonition:: Use ``mc admin`` on MinIO Deployments Only
+.. admonition:: Use ``mc idp`` commands on MinIO Deployments Only
    :class: note

-   .. include:: /includes/facts-mc-admin.rst
-      :start-after: start-minio-only
-      :end-before: end-minio-only
+   :mc:`mc idp ldap` and :mc:`mc idp openid` and their subcommands are only supported against MinIO deployments.

 Subcommands